Cosmian/kms/documentation/docs/api.md

 The server implements the [JSON Profile](https://docs.oasis-open.org/kmip/kmip-profiles/v2.1/os/kmip-profiles-v2.1-os.html#_Toc32324415) of the KMIP 2.1 specifications.

 Direct REST request can be performed by using the HTTP POST method on the `/kmip/2_1` endpoint on the server.
+The parameters and the returned data of the query are a JSON containing TTLV serialized data.

 Examples in `bash` and `javascript` are provided below.